 Conclusion: We can conclude that FNA is widely accepted as a reliable technique in the initial evaluation of palpable breast lumps.
 It is simple, safe, cost-effective, minimally invasive, rapid and as sensitive as biopsy.

 Key words

-FNAC, Fine needle aspiration cytology, Breast lump, Benign, Malignant.
+FNAC, Palpable breast lesion, Fine needle aspiration cytology.